dwolffram/replication-sari-forecasting/README.md

 ## Running the Pipeline

 The repository contains a helper script [`run_pipeline.py`](./code/run_pipeline.py) that orchestrates the execution of all notebooks and R scripts in a defined order.
-This ensures reproducibility of results and allows running the full pipeline or just selected parts of it.
+This ensures reproducibility of results and allows running the full pipeline or just selected parts of it.\
+*(If preferred, you can also open and run the individual notebooks or R scripts manually.)*

 ### Pipeline structure